TechnologySR/TechnologySR.github.io/PLAYLISTS.md

 ## Playlists

-There are several versions of playlists that differ in the way they are grouped.
-As of January 30th, 2024, we have stopped distributing NSFW channels.
-For more information, please look at [this issue](https://github.com/TechnologySR/iptv/issues/15723).
+There are several versions of playlists that are different in the way they are grouped.

 ### Grouped by category